 Breath Work – After you have smudged and taken a cedar bath, Spirit Medicine breath work will assist you with further cleansing, realign you spiritually, and bring you back into heart resonance.

 Place one palm on your sacrum at the base of your back between your hips, and one palm on your forehead.
-Breathe deeply, and as you breathe in, imagine that you are pulling a line up from the centre of your sacrum to the centre of your forehead.
-As you breathe out, pull the line back down from the centre of your forehead to the centre of your sacrum.
+Breathe deeply, and as you breathe in, imagine that you are pulling a line up from the centre of your sacrum to the center of your forehead.
+As you breathe out, pull the line back down from the center of your forehead to the center of your sacrum.
 Spend at least 10-15 minutes doing spirit medicine breathing.
 Once you have finished, take note of how you feel and give gratitude to the Creator, the plant, the water, and the smoke medicines and yourself for the healing and wisdom you experienced.

 Many of us have forgotten that ritual and ceremony have played an integral role in healing the mind, body, and spirit for many moons, and that Aboriginal and Indigenous ceremonial practices provide a wealth of healing tools that we can access when treating mental health issues.
 The smudging, bathing, and breath work ceremony is a powerful tool not only for reducing hypersensitivity, but in providing relief for the myriad of symptoms that accompany it.
 Additionally, the cleansing and realigning of the spiritual body that are experienced during the ceremony offers a harm-free, holistic adjunct to conventional medicine.